 If the school needs confirmation from Epiphany that you are a registered member, please contact the parish office and we will provide a letter.

 For general information and questions, please contact Leisa Schulz at firstname.lastname@example.org or (502) 448-8581.

 Animated by the Holy Spirit and rooted in the Roman Catholic tradition, we are the Community of Epiphany on a pilgrimage of faith.
 In response to our baptismal call and sustained by prayer:

-we search for truth in a complex and changing world,
+- We search for the truth in a complex and changing world.

 Acknowledging our oneness with God and all creation, we respond to our baptismal call by proclaiming the good news that Jesus is Lord and that he is with us.